-Disabled Persons Ethics Statement
+Disabled Persons Position Statement

 We hold all human life to be sacred as created in God's image.
 This includes persons who might be regarded as disabled or handicapped.
 The importance of a person does not reside in the functioning of the body or mind or in the person's ability to contribute to society, but rather in his or her intrinsic value as God's creation.